craigfurman/ansible-home/README.md

 servers.
 Since I last rearranged all the code, it's almost inevitable that a new machine will fail to converge somehow.

+Secrets are encrypted with ansible-vault, and are kept in a private repository.
+Clone the secrets repository into the checkout of this repository.

-Some variables are encrypted with Ansible Vault, so you'll need to supply the vault password, either by `--ask-vault-pass`, `--vault-password-file`, or by setting `vault_password_file` in `/etc/ansible/ansible.cfg`.
+Some variables are encrypted with Ansible Vault, so you'll need to supply the vault password, either by `--ask-vault-pass`, or `--vault-password-file`.

 ### Arch Linux